AdaCore/spark2014/docs/ug/appendix.rst

 #.
 Flow analysis does not support dependency contracts on functions.

 #.
-The model of floats cannot distinguish between +0 and -0.
+The Part_Of aspect is not supported.

 #.
-The following aspects are not supported:

- - Initial_Condition
- - Part_Of
+Verification of the dependency relationship specified by an
+   Initializes aspect is not supported, although the implicit Global aspect is verified.

 Features Not Yet Implemented in Proof
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^